How to Manage Stress in a Compliance Role - Leadership Series

 If things are really bad at your firm and you can’t resolve a conflict internally, it may be time to call a trusted external lawyer for some confidential advice.

-It may also be time to call your favourite headhunter at Rutherford.
+It may also be time to call a compliance recruitment specialist at Rutherford.

-Genevieve Higgins-Desbiens is the Marketing Manager at Rutherford, the executive legal and compliance recruitment specialists.
+Genevieve Higgins-Desbiens is the Marketing Manager at Rutherford, the executive specialists in financial crime, legal, cyber security and compliance recruitment.

 Contact us for a confidential search, send us an email at email@example.com or see our latest vacancies.